IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Additionally, States have a number of other instruments that provide comprehensive guidance on protecting and respecting the rights of women and girls.
 For example, the *Convention on the Elimination of Discrimination Against Women*, forty General Recommendations from the *Committee on the Elimination of Discrimination against Women*, the *Beijing Declaration and Platform For Action*, the United Nations *Commission on the Status of Women*, and reports from the *Special Rapporteur on Violence Against Women*.

-Unfortunately, similar guidance for protecting and respecting men's rights is lacking.
-Charlesworth[^2] argues that male over-representation in the development and administration of international human rights law means it should be seen as "international *men's* rights law".
+Although, men and boys have the same human rights as women and girls, similar guidance for protecting and respecting men's rights is lacking.
+Commentators have argued that explicitly recognising men's rights is not necessary.
+For example,  Charlesworth[^2] argues that male over-representation in the development and administration of international human rights law means that human rights already accounts for men's rights by default.
 However, male representation has not lead to men's gender-specific human rights issues being addressed in a meaningful or substantive way.
 For example, Stemple[^3] points out there are no human rights instruments that explicitly address sexual violence against men, and Abramson[^4] says there is discrimination against boys in the children's rights movement.

 Achieving equal enjoyment of rights between women and men requires thoroughly understanding women's and men's experiences of discrimination and inequality.
 Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^5]